Cervical cancer test kit jumps Asian cultural hurdles

 In a pap smear, cells are scraped from the opening of the cervix with a speculum and then examined under a microscope.

-The recommended retail price for the screener is S$79.90 ($63), including the laboratory test.
+The recommended retail price for the screener is S$79.90, including the laboratory test.
 This compares with S$30-40 for a pap smear in a clinic and more than S$100 for an HPV test, Tay said.

 Delphi expects the screener to be available at about 100 family physician clinics in Singapore over the next three months and hopes to use the Southeast Asian city-state as a regional launchpad.